vatpac-technology/sops/docs/terminal/sydney.md

 #### Airspace
 SY ADC is responsible for the Class C airspace in the SY CTR `SFC` to `A005`.

+#### ACD to SY TCU
+The controller assuming responsibility of **SY ACD** shall give [heads-up](../controller-skills/coordination.md#airways-clearance) coordination to the relevant SY TCU controller prior to the issue of the following clearances:

+- VFR departures, other than helicopters assigned a helicopter route coded clearance
+- Aircraft using a runway not on the ATIS

 #### Auto Release
 Auto Release is used for virtually all fixed-wing departures at Sydney.
 Unlike some other aerodromes, aircraft cleared via the **SY (RADAR) SID** do not need to be 'Next' coordinated, provided they are assigned the standard assignable level and a standard assignable heading from the table below.